adamwatters/tiny_library/README.md

-- change sort by ref number, not handling decimals
-- search

 # Tiny Library

 This is library catalouge application build for The Heartwood School, but potentially useful for other small libraries.